desec-io/desec-stack/docs/auth/account.rst

         }
     EOF

-If the ``domain`` field is present in the request payload, a DNS zone will be created for this domain name once you activate your account using the verification link that we will send to your email address.
-If the zone cannot be created (for example, because the domain name is unavailable), your account will be deleted, and you can start over with a fresh registration.
+If the ``domain`` field is present in the request payload, a DNS domain will be created for this domain name once you activate your account using the verification link that we will send to your email address.
+If the domain cannot be created (for example, because the domain name is unavailable), your account will be deleted, and you can start over with a fresh registration.

 .. _log-in: